datasnakes/beri-isc-proposal/proposal.md

 [RubyGems.org](https://rubygems.org/).
-R natively provides the ability to use *R CMD INSTALL* for tarballs and *install.packages()* for CRAN packages, but not a native option for installing specific versions of packages or installing from GitHub.In addition to package management, researchers often need to locally install software.
+R natively provides the ability to use *R CMD INSTALL* for tarballs and *install.packages()* for CRAN packages, but not a native option for installing specific versions of packages or installing from GitHub.
+In addition to package management, researchers often need to locally install software.
 HPC systems, for instance, may lack required software, have fewer choices for different versions of software, or have the software configured ineffectively for